Summoner-Network/.github/README.md

 **Agent-specific dependencies**

-If your repo also ships runnable agents, keep their extra dependencies in the agent folders’ own `requirements.txt`.
+If your repo also ships runnable agents, keep their extra dependencies in the agent folders' own `requirements.txt`.
 The SDK composition uses the repo-root `requirements.txt` only.
 Agents can install their own extras at run time.

 **Non-code assets**